Domain-based Message Authentication, Reporting and Conformance (DMARC) is an email authentication and security policy protocol.

 This will not affect the way receiving servers are processing email from the domain, but it will allow for monitoring.

-A service like Mailhardener is then used to process the various DMARC reports to gather insight in all senders that use the domain name.
+A DMARC report aggregation service like Mailhardener is then used to process the various DMARC reports, to gather insight into all senders that use the domain name.

 quarantine, to start blocking unauthorized senders.